Subcircuits¶

 The

-, respectively.
+k1andk2values for thesum_2element marked ass6in the schematic are computed in the above python function ass6_k1ands6_k2, respectively.
 At the end of the function, all of these computed values are stored in the parameter dictionary for this subcircuit.
 With this mechanism, the user has significant flexibility in implementing element equations.The user can define

-for a subcircuit and use those at higher levels.
+output parametersfor a subcircuit and use those at higher levels.
 The output parameters can be mapped to nodes within the subcircuit or to the output parameters of the blocks involved in the subcircuit.
 These features provide a mechanism for viewing various quantities of interest at different levels when the system is simulated.

 Voltage source inverter¶